manashmandal/OpenCV-With-QT-Quick-Demo/README.md

 It is a simple app for demonstrating OpenCV api with Qt Framework.
 From this project, the most basic operations, adding library path can be viewed known.
 Nothing serious, just a sample how to integrate Qt and OpenCV.

 ## Isn't this too simple?
-As I mentioned before, it is just an example for trying out on Qt after configuring Qt and OpenCV.
+<kbd>As I mentioned before, it is just an example for trying out on Qt after configuring Qt and OpenCV.</kbd>

 ## What does it do?
 It just rotates the selected image when the processed button is clicked.
 Select an image by clicking Open Image then click process to rotate it.